BlackBoxRepo/lemp/README.md

 LEMP
 ================

-A Linux, nginx, mariadb, php vagrant/docker environment for running Symfony2 applications.
+A linux, nginx, mariadb, php vagrant/docker environment for running Symfony2 applications.

 To use
 ======